-Medical/Dental/Vision/Prescription Drug Expenses
+Calculation of Medical/ Vision/Audio

-A service or supply (except as otherwise provided in this section) will be treated as a covered expense under the other health care benefits category when Aetna determines that a network provider is not available to provide the service or supply.
+A service or supply (except as otherwise provided in this section) will be treated as a covered expense under the other health care benefits category when the claims administrator determines that a network provider or network pharmacy is not available to provide the service or supply.
 This includes situations in which you are admitted to a network hospital and non-network physicians, who provide services to you during your stay, bill you separately from the network hospital.
 In those instances, the recognized charge for that service or supply is the lesser of:

-- what the provider bills or submits for that service or supply; and - for professional services: the 90th percentile of the prevailing charge rate; for the geographic area where the service is furnished as determined by Aetna in accordance with Aetna reimbursement policies.
+- what the provider bills or submits for that service or supply; and - for professional services: the 90th percentile of the prevailing charge rate; for the geographic area where the service is furnished as determined by the claims administrator in accordance with the claims administrator reimbursement policies.

-If Aetna has an agreement with a provider (directly, or indirectly through a third party) which sets the rate that Aetna will pay for a service or supply, then the recognized charge is the rate established in such agreement.
+If the claims administrator has an agreement with a provider (directly, or indirectly through a third party) which sets the rate that the claims administrator will pay for a service or supply, then the recognized charge is the rate established in such agreement.

-Aetna may also reduce the recognized charge by applying Aetna reimbursement policies.
-Aetna reimbursement policies address the appropriate billing of services, taking into account factors that are relevant to the cost of the service such as:
+The claims administrator may also reduce the recognized charge by applying the claims administrator reimbursement policies.
+The claims administrator reimbursement policies address the appropriate billing of services, taking into account factors that are relevant to the cost of the service such as:

-- the duration and complexity of a service; - whether multiple procedures are billed at the same time, but no additional overhead is required (excluding physical therapy); - whether an assistant surgeon is involved and necessary for the service; - if follow up care is included; - whether there are any other characteristics that may modify or make a particular service unique; and - when a charge includes more than one claim line, whether any services described by a claim line are part of or incidental to the primary service provided.
+- the duration and complexity of a service; - whether multiple procedures are billed at the same time, but no additional overhead is required; - whether an assistant surgeon is involved and necessary for the service; - if follow up care is included; - whether there are any other characteristics that may modify or make a particular service unique; and - when a charge includes more than one claim line, whether any services described by a claim line are part of or incidental to the primary service provided.

-Aetna reimbursement policies are based on Aetna's review of: the policies developed for Medicare; the generally accepted standards of medical and dental practice, which are based on credible scientific evidence published in peer-reviewed literature generally recognized by the relevant medical or dental community or which is otherwise consistent with physician or dental specialty society recommendations; and the views of physicians and dentists practicing in the relevant clinical areas.
-Aetna uses a commercial software package to administer some of these policies.
+The claims administrator reimbursement policies are based on the claims administrator's review of: the policies developed for Medicare; the generally accepted standards of medical and dental practice, which are based on credible scientific evidence published in peer-reviewed literature generally recognized by the relevant medical or dental community or which is otherwise consistent with physician or dental specialty society recommendations; and the views of physicians and dentists practicing in the relevant clinical areas.
+The claims administrator uses a commercial software package to administer some of these policies.

-Aetna periodically updates its systems with changes made to the prevailing charge rates.
-What this means to you is that the recognized charge is based on the version of the rates that is in use by Aetna on the date that the service or supply was provided.
+The claims administrator periodically updates its systems with changes made to the prevailing charge rates.
+What this means to you is that the recognized charge is based on the version of the rates that is in use by the claims administrator on the date that the service or supply was provided.

-Additional Information
+> Additional Information